Cover Date: March 1933

 An assassin uses a double-barreled elephant gun made by Webley & Scott in an attempt to kill Doc Savage.
 The gun is described as a .577 caliber Nitro-Express rifle.

-Remarks indicate the Fortress of Solitude is on an island inside the Arctic.
+Remarks place the Fortress of Solitude is on an island inside the Arctic.

 Monk is called a “Houdini of the test tubes” referring to magician Harry Houdini’s amazing abilities.
 Houdini was both a magician and an escapologist.
-As the Doc Savage stories progressed, Doc Savage was revealed to be a master escapologist finding himself in many situations that mirrored Houdini’s stage performances.
+As the Doc Savage stories progressed, Doc Savage was revealed to be a master escapologist, often finding himself in many situations that mirrored Houdini’s stage performances.

 Even though this is the first documented adventure, the narrator implies the multitude of scars on Monk’s skin come from the group’s past adventures.
-Given the degree of scaring, the author seems to be indicating that many more adventures occurred prior to this story.
+Given the degree of scarification, the author indicates that many more adventures occurred prior to this story.

 Monk complains that someone pulled a whizzer on him when he is tricked.
 In wrestling, a whizzer is also known as an overhook.